BMMcShane/phase-3-sinatra-react-project/README.md

 ## Project Tips

-- This project is intended to focus more on the backend than the frontend, so try and keep the React side of things relatively simple.
-Focus on working with Active Record and performing CRUD actions.
-What are some interesting queries you can write?
-What kinds of questions can you ask of your data?
 - Once you have a project idea, come up with a domain model and decide what relationships exist between the models in your application.
 Use a tool like [dbdiagram.io][] to help visualize your models.